Somewhere you feel part of the scene

 Robin Hood’s Bay is the eastern end of Alfred Wainwright’s famous Coast to Coast walk.

 Saltburn by the sea has kept much of its original Victorian seaside charm.
 The town is home to the oldest water-balanced cliff lift in Britain, which links the town to a magnificent Victorian pier.

 Surfing is popular here and Saltburn’s annual food festival is a must for foodies.

 With over 1,400 miles of natural beauty, The North York Moors National Park is home to heather moorland, rolling hills, forests, and dramatic coastline.
 A steam train journey on the North York Moors Railway covers much of this scenic landscape.

 Guisborough Forest and walkway is home to many plants and animals in its woodland, wetlands and grassland.
 Activities include play areas, sculpture trail, walks and bike trails.

 Roseberry Topping is a local landmark that provides panoramic views for those who take the challenge to the top.
 The surrounding woodland puts on a spectacular display of spring bluebells and a sunset walk to the peak will provide breath-taking rewards.

 Book direct for the best deals

-Getaway for a 3 night stay in North Yorkshire from just £125 per room per night.
-Enjoy picturesque walks soaking up the autumnal colours in our beautiful surrounding countryside and coastline.
-Or for total relaxation take a seat by the log fire, whilst sipping a drink or two.
+Getaway for a 3 night stay in North Yorkshire from just £135 per room per night.
+Enjoy walks in our beautiful surrounding countryside and coastline.
+Or for total relaxation take a seat on one of our comfy sofas with a good book and enjoy a drink or two.